quiet-ranger/springbootprimer/chapter-001/README.md

 # Chapter 1
-The most basic SpringBoot RESTful app with a single GET entry point capable of accepting a URL query parameter that completed the universal greeting message "Hello World".
+The most basic SpringBoot RESTful app with a single GET entry point capable of accepting a URL query parameter that completes the universal greeting message "Hello World".

 This is based on [this tutorial](https://spring.io/guides/gs/rest-service/) which